atwilla/lithophanes/README.md

 		Adds a block of a given height with the top left corner of the base at the given point.

-	5. self.buildLithopane(self, width, maxHeight, maxPixels)
+	5. self.buildLithophane(self, width, maxHeight, maxPixels)

 		Resizes image if base pixel count is above maxPixels, calculates the width of each pixel in mm, calculates the height of each pixel based